 Deep in the beautiful mountains of North Georgia lies the town of Helen, a Bavarian-themed village that keeps German traditions alive every day of the year.
 However, September and October and particularly special months to visit Helen, because this is when the annual Oktoberfest celebration takes place.

-Taking place at the Helen Festhalle on Edelweiss Street, this celebration kicked off on September 7 and continues on through October 29.
+Taking place at the Helen Festhalle on Edelweiss Street, this celebration kicked off on in September and continues on through the end of October.
 Visitors from near and far will love the German food, beer, music, and dancing.
 Dogs are welcome in the beer garden, so you can even bring your favorite four-legged friend along to enjoy the smells of bratwurst and maybe even a few scraps under the table.

 Oktoberfest in Helen is also an excellent excuse to dress up in costume.
 It’s easy to find traditional Bavarian outfits in Halloween costume shops and online around this time of year to really get in the mood to party.
 This is the longest-running Oktoberfest in the United States, so you’re in the right place!